Cristian Andreoni: Club career

 After starting his senior career in Serie D, he made his professional debut in the Serie C on 1 September 2013 for Pro Patria in a game against Cremonese.

 On 31 January 2019, he signed a 1.5-year contract with Serie B club Ascoli.

 He made his Serie B debut for Ascoli on 16 March 2019 in a game against Verona, as a 90th-minute substitute for Lorenzo Laverone.

 On 3 September 2020 he joined Serie C side Bari, signing a 3-year contract.
 On 31 January 2022, Andreoni moved to Serie B club Pordenone on loan.
 On 11 July 2022, he returned to Pordenone (by then relegated to Serie C) on a permanent basis with a two-year contract.

+On 19 September 2023, Andreoni signed with Juve Stabia until the end of the season.